-Register now!
 Training in Quantum Computing

-CQIQC is hosting free workshops for students, postdoctoral fellows and faculty at the University of Toronto who has an interest in current software tools for quantum computing.
-See below for details.
+CQIQC hosts free workshops for UofT students, postdoctoral fellows and faculty, who are interested in current software tools for quantum computing.

-Educational quantum computer programming tools for today and the future
+Xanadu's Educational quantum computer programming tools for today and the future

-Audience Faculty and Postdoctoral Fellows at the University of Toronto
+Audience: Faculty and Postdoctoral Fellows at the University of Toronto

-Requirements None.
+Requirements: None.
 You do not need to bring your laptop.

-Location Room MP1115, Department of Physics, University of Toronto
+Location: Room MP1115, Department of Physics, University of Toronto

-Presenter Catalina Albornoz Anzola, Quantum Community Manager, Xanadu Inc.
+Presenter: Catalina Albornoz Anzola, Quantum Community Manager, Xanadu Inc.

-Registration is required.
+Registration: is required.
 Please register here.

 Abstract